tealpartners/viren.api/README.md

 ## Execute a block

-To following request can be used to execute a Viren Block.
 Request id should be a new UUID for every request.
-Client session id should be a new UUID for every logical new calculation.
+Client session id should be a new UUID for every "logical" calculation.
-If you have to do multiple round trips to Viren to calculate one business entity you can reuse the client session id.

 ```
 POST https://execution.viren.be/v1/calculation